 There are three key components to any autoclave process:

-These three components also make autoclaves useful in industrial manufacturing processes, such as molding lightweight composite parts for space, aviation and other aerospace and aircraft applications.
+These three components also make autoclaves useful in industrial manufacturing processes, such as molding lightweight composite parts for space, aviation aircraft and other transportation applications.

 Autoclave Technology for Composites

 Manufacturers use autoclaves to process and cure composites.
 The high pressure and heat inside the autoclave are essential for producing a result with the desired fiber content.

 Another reason manufacturers use autoclaves is their effectiveness for reducing residual porosity, also known as void content.
 Void content is the measure of empty spaces, or pores, in a product — the higher the void content, the weaker the item will be.
 The machine’s ability to dramatically reduce void content makes it useful for curing products that will experience extreme conditions in normal use.

 Autoclave inerting, the process of introducing inert gases such as nitrogen, is critical for the safe production of composite parts.
 During the autoclaving process, carbon-based composites produce off-gases — an inert gas can safely remove these off-gases from the furnace and assist in heat transfer, reducing the risk of fires.

 Autoclave molding is a type of closed molding manufacturing.
 Closed molding processes involve curing raw materials inside a two-sided mold or a deoxygenated vacuum bag.
 These processes can produce enormous volumes of material, making them most suitable for large facilities.

 Using an autoclave for manufacturing ensures consistent polymer hardening, making it an excellent tool for composite manufacturing.
 The mold for this process is double-sided: